AXVIs/PicoCTF/General Skills/README.md

-This is General Skills Challange on PicoCTF!
+This is General Skills Challenge on PicoCTF!
 Buy some coffee or tea and cigarettes or snacks!
 -----------------------------------------------------
 |                                                   |